bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/React-State.md

 -   <span id="588f">Server-side validation is not optional.</span>
 -   <span id="e35c">Tech-savvy users can manipulate client-side validations.</span>
--   <span id="03da">Sometimes the ‘best approach’ is to skip implementing validations on the client-side and rely completely on the server-side validation.</span>
+-   <span id="03da">Sometimes the 'best approach’ is to skip implementing validations on the client-side and rely completely on the server-side validation.</span>

 ### Component Lifecycle